Gosh95/chrome-goshk/README.md

-# chrome-goshk
- I have to study again ㅠㅠ
+I need more basic skills